THC detox: Myths, facts, and tips to get weed out of your system

 Opt for teas with high levels of antioxidants, or liver-cleansing teas such as dandelion or milk thistle.
 This is a simple, enjoyable way to help the body along with the marijuana detox process.

-6. Take care of your mental health
+5. Take care of your mental health

-For others, it may mean putting less on your metaphorical plate and allowing yourself to use the detox time as a vacation from usual stresses and agitations.
+This may mean different things for different people.
+For some, exercise, yoga, and meditation may help stabilize mood.
+For others, it may mean putting less on your metaphorical plate and allowing the marijuana detox time to be a vacation from typical stresses and agitations.

 7. Nurture yourself